Blade Runner – The Ennis House

 • We just want to make sure that you're not a machine, if you don't know the answer you can change the question.

-Which one of the options below is not a fruit?
+Which of the answers below is not an emotion?
 Show me a different question

 Choose Answer